Patrick M. Hughes: Personal life

 In November 2003, Hughes was asked to assume duties as the Assistant Secretary for Information (Intelligence) Analysis (IA) at the newly formed Department of Homeland Security (DHS).
-He participated in the stand-up of this capability at DHS and in the formative period of the Department.
+He participated in the stand-up of this capability at DHS and in the formative period of the department.

 Hughes departed the DHS in March 2005 and returned to the defense and security industry working for L-3 Communications Corporation as the Corporate Vice President – Intelligence & Counterterrorism.

+Hughes died on October 5, 2024.
+He was buried at the Arlington National Cemetery on August 4, 2025.